rodrigoi/game-of-life-backbonejs/README.md

 - Use just Backbone.Events.
 Implementing a custom event dispatcher is out of the scope of the exercise.

 #### The Configuration

+The configuration of the development environment is really simple.
+The package.json contains all the dev dependencies to make the src/app scripts run inside mocha's node.js test runner.
+It also contains the start and test scripts that can be used to run the development server and the test runner.

+component.json is the file that bower will use to download all the vendor scripts and place them into src/vendor.
+That location is specified inside the .bowerrc file.

+The .editorconfig file contains the editor configurations, for editors that supports the [editorconfig.org](http://editorconfig.org) standard.

+server.js is a really simple express server to serve the src folder.

+The docs folder contains some images of the application, src the source code and test the tests.
+Inside the test folder, theres a mocha.opts file with the parameters for the mocha test runner.

+And this file you're reading is README.md ;)

+The .gitignore file is located two levels down, on the dojo folder.
+Be careful with that :)

 #### The Dependencies

+The front end uses [Backbone.js](http://backbonejs.org/), [Bootstrap](http://twitter.github.com/bootstrap/), [Modernizr](http://modernizr.com/) and [Underscore.JS](http://underscorejs.org/).
+It also uses the [FileServer.js](https://github.com/eligrey/FileSaver.js) dependency to manipulate blobs for file download.

+To run the tests and the code on node, we need [CoffeeScript](http://coffeescript.org/), [Mocha](http://visionmedia.github.com/mocha/) as the test runner, [Chai](http://chaijs.com/) for assertions, [Sinon.JS](http://sinonjs.org/) for stubs, spies and mock objects.
+Also, the [Sinon-Chai](http://chaijs.com/plugins/sinon-chai) assertion library will come handy.
+[Node Inspector](https://github.com/dannycoates/node-inspector) for debugging, [Node LocalStorage](https://github.com/lmaccherone/node-localstorage) as a drop in replacement for the browser's local storage.
+Also, we need the node packages for jQuery, Backbone and Underscore.
+Oh, and [express](http://expressjs.com/) to run the demo server.

 #### The Backbone.JS Application

 As we said earlier, this is a BackboneJS application, but since it's a really simple user interface, the solution is implemented without using controllers or routes.